tc39/proposal-record-tuple/README.md

 `record` values are not an instances of the `Record` prototype.
 A `Record` instance can be created via `Object(record)`.

-The `Tuple` prototype object is an ordinary object, is not a `Tuple` instance, and its prototype is `Object`.
+The `Tuple` prototype object is an ordinary object, is not a `Tuple` instance, and its prototype is `Object.prototype`.

 `tuple` values are not an instances of the `Tuple` prototype.
 A `Tuple` instance can be created via `Object(tuple)`.